tsalzinger/grails-augmented-resources/readme.md

 * add content to any text based resource (eg. js, css, less, etc.) via simple configuration
 * choose between prepending and appending the content to the file - or do both!
 * specify resources to augment with ant patterns
+* use either local files or arbitrary resources as source for your augmentation

 ##CONFIGURATION##